uol-eps-mech-idro/adc6click/README.md

 # ADC6Click

 This project implements a Python 3 driver for the MikroElectronica ADC 6 Click board that uses the AD7214-8 24 bit ADC.

 ## To Do
-1. Configure ADC for read
-Sends correct values to channel and setup registers.
+1. Workout what the values from the data register mean and how to make them into something sensible.

 ## DONE
 1. Read the ID register.
+1. Read the status register.
+1. Read the data register.
+1. Implemented unit tests.
+1. Implemented top level application.

 ## Concepts
 The AD7124 has the following key concepts.

 * SPI communications are mode 3.
 * All communications begin by writing one byte to the communications register.
 * The ID register is used to verify the device type.
 * There are 16 channels that can use any one of 8 setups.